rusyanto/sydney-trains-clinic/README.md

  3. Open the file and remove the `id` value.
  4. From your command line, type `domo login` to login to the instance that you're going to deploy the app.
  5. Cd to the project directory, then type `npm run upload` to publish the app.
+ > **Note:** The next steps are optional, but you'll need them if you are making changes to your local copy
  6. If publish is successful, you should have a `build` directory created.
  7. Find the file `manifest.json` from this directory.
  8. Open the file, copy the `id` value and paste it to the `manifest.json` in `public` directory.